[UPDATE: February 2021]

 This article will discuss the pros and cons of automated mastering so you can decide which side you’re on – the robots or the humans.

-What is Automated Mastering?
+What is an Automated Mastering Service?

 Automated mastering essentially works through software.
 Once your track has been uploaded the application analyzes the audio, determines the genre, and picks the tools needed to complete the master.